appcoreopc/msgpackAPI/README.md

 # msgpackAPI

-Purpose of this repository is to implement msgpack API
+Purpose of this repository is to implement MsgPack API (https://github.com/neuecc/MessagePack-CSharp/) not the MsgPack Cli version.

 On top of that we are trying to do :-